 5. Spoil Yourself Every Now and Then

 Even if you are traveling on a budget – do something special every now and then.
 Either something adventurous, luxurious or something fun.
 This will not only increase your confidence when traveling but also create some incredible experiences.
-Wheter it’s a zipline adventure in the jungle, skydiving in Dubai or an Amarillo, TX party bus rental – you won’t regret it
+Wheter it’s a zipline adventure in the jungle, skydiving in Dubai – you won’t regret it